kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The data within a QUIC stream is delivered reliably and in order until a STREAM_FIN, or abruptly truncated with a RESET_STREAM.
 Most importantly for live media, QUIC streams can be independently transmitted, prioritized, and dropped.

-MoqTransfork builds on top of these properties as each Object is a QUIC stream.
+MoqTransfork builds on top of these properties as each Group is a QUIC stream.
-Due to the nature of QUIC, most operations are done at the stream/object level, such as dropping, reordering, and prioritizing.
+Due to the nature of QUIC, most operations are done at the stream/group level, such as dropping, reordering, and prioritizing.
 It's not possible to circumvent QUIC stream properties (ex. gaps in a stream) and attempting to do so defeats the purpose of using QUIC.

 The result is transport with well-defined properties.